Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 It is recommended to call at the following times:

-- After a drawing is complete
+- After a drawing operation is complete

 - After a set of animations ends